 Working abroad follows numerous steps and processes to ensure that as an Overseas Filipino Worker (OFW) you are protected even outside the boundaries of the Philippines – one of which is obtaining an Apostille.

 Just recently, the Department of Foreign Affairs released updates regarding Apostille.
 Last 14th of May 2019, the Philippines officially became a party to the Apostille Convention, thus replacing Authentication Certification (also known as Red Ribbon) with Apostille as proof of authenticity of your documents while you are working abroad.
-This will not only make certification easier, but this helps in further strengthening relationship with other countries part of the Apostille Convention.
+This will not only make certification easier, but this helps in further strengthening relationships with other countries as part of the Apostille Convention.

 What is an Apostille?

 An apostille is given to an applicant to authenticate the origin of a public document (e.g. Philippine Documents going to South Korea).
 This certificate is issued by a country that is part of the Apostille Convention.
-An apostille is attached to the original documents to signify its legitimacy and authenticity.
-This certification has the intention to provide a simple process of verifying documents of the countries part of the convention.
+An apostille is attached to the original documents to signify their legitimacy and authenticity.

 Apostille Attestation is demonstrated as authenticating of documents when it is required in another country which is part of the Apostille Hague Convention.
-This is usually performed specifically for the purposes of obtaining a student visa, work visa, resident visa or business trip in an Apostillized country.

 What are the types of Apostilles?

-- If the documents are classified as personal or commercial purposes, in the United States of America, they are being submitted to the Secretary of the State.
+If the documents are classified as personal or commercial purposes, in the United States of America, they are being submitted to the Secretary of the State.
 Examples of these documents are as follows:

 - Diplomas